 So what is the take away for coders?

-Coders may want to explore and learn more about the areas of coding they are not familiar with.
+Coders may want to explore and learn more about the areas of coding they are not familiar with and research.
 For a hospital outpatient coder, this means exploring the nuances of professional fee coding and its edits.
 The professional fee coder can begin becoming familiar with hospital facility coding rules and requirements.
 Entertaining coding certification in both areas is also a good direction to take.
 As more and more healthcare facilities and practices become consolidated under one umbrella, we will only see single path coding grow.
 Coding has always been, and always will be an evolving profession.

 The information contained in this post is valid at the time of posting.
 Viewers are encouraged to research subsequent official guidance in the areas associated with the topic as they can change rapidly.